top of page

 Daily Structure

-• Guides & Mentors, Not Teachers: Because we’re not a traditional school, our Guides serve as motivators and mentors, not lecturers.
+• Guides & Mentors, Not Teachers: Because we’re not a traditional school, our guides serve as motivators and mentors, not lecturers.
 We specifically chose them for their ability to spark curiosity and build resilience, and many bring experience from high-impact fields like technology, giving learners real-world insights they can apply right away.

 MEET OUR TEAM